Judtinnn/Judtinnn.github.io/README.md

   - Underneath it insert this command ```ZSH_THEME="agnoster"```.
   - Save and exit by pressing CTRL+X, then Y, then enter.
 - Now change the default shell to zsh ```chsh -s /usr/bin/zsh```.

-### 10. Installing desktop environment (KDE)
-To install a desktop environment, you need a working display server and an appropriate display driver.
-I will be installing xorg for the display server.
-- To install xorg run this command ```pacman -S xorg-server xorg-server-utils xorg-xinit```